TomBursch/kitchenowl/docs/index.md

 ### Recipes

 - Manage and create recipes and add them to your shopping list
-- You don't have to do that by hand, just scrape the off the web
+- You don't have to do that by hand, just scrape them off the web

-### Mealplanner
+### Meal planner

 - Create a meal plan to always know what you'll be eating
 - Get suggestions on what to eat next